microsoft/PubSec-Info-Assistant/docs/transparency.md

 All documents submitted to the system should be confirmed to have successfully processed to help eliminate False Negative outcomes.
 False Positive and True Negative outcomes may be reduced by ensuring that relevant documents are submitted and successfully processed by the system.
 False Positive outcomes may be mitigated by human review of citations.

-During web-grounded interactions, human oversight is required to verify the validity of the source data; web content should not be innately trusted.
+During web-grounded interactions, human oversight is required to verify the vailidity of the source data; web content should not be inately trusted.

 **NOTE:** Due to generative AI's capability to fabricate, end users should always leverage citations to verify results.